jackfrancis/kamino/docs/origins.md

 ## Origins

-The set of tooling in the kamino project begun as a small but significant feature of an internal Microsoft platform called Skyman, built to support various highly available, highly dynamic Cognitive Services operations inside Azure and Microsoft.
+The set of tooling in the kamino project began as a small but significant feature of an internal Microsoft platform called Skyman, built to support various highly available, highly dynamic Cognitive Services operations inside Azure and Microsoft.
 Skyman is built on top of Kubernetes and Azure and runs many large production, real-time AI workloads.

 The following documents some of the conceptual and practical thinking from that Skyman feature work.
 It is useful because it describes the design foundations that the kamino project will inherit.